 Preparing your picture book manuscript for submission?
 Get your manuscript critiqued by literary agent Abigail Frank, Associate Agent at Sanford J. Greenburger Associates.
 You'll also meet other serious kidlit writers, sharpen your eye by giving feedback and receive the benefits of workshopping in a group - like meeting other writers, learning by exchanging feedback, and learning from an agent's notes to your peers.

 Participants will submit their manuscripts at the group kickoff date.
 Then, each writer will take the next few weeks to give (and receive) peer feedback.
 Abigail will post her feedback towards the end of that time.
-After critiques are complete, Abigail will host a debrief call where each writer gets individual time with her to address key feedback themes and discuss both manuscript and writing questions.
+After critiques are complete, writers will participate in a group debrief call where each writer gets individual time with Abigail to address key feedback themes and discuss both manuscript and writing questions..

 If the group is full, you may email firstname.lastname@example.org to be placed on the waitlist.
 Inked Voices members are prioritized on the waitlist as a member benefit.